 The restricted substances included lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls and diphenyl ethers and oxides.
 Owing to the wide use of these chemicals in electronics manufacture, the RoHS directive placed severe restrictions on essential materials used by firmware development engineers.
 These included:

 PVC leads and USB cables (which use cadmium in their pigmentation)

 PCB layout finishes (Lead is used in solders, and hexavalent chromium is used for corrosion-resistant treatments).

-Bulbs and batteries (Mercury is used in backlighting of screens, and projector lamps.
+Bulbs and batteries (Mercury is used in the backlighting of screens, and projector lamps.
 Cadmium is used in batteries and photocells.)

 Glass screens, metal fixings, and flame-retardant finishes (which use polybrominated biphenyls and diphenyl ethers).

-The good news was that certain hardware was exempt, in particular that concerning medical, monitoring and control applications.
+The good news was that certain hardware was exempt, in particular, that concerning medical, monitoring and control applications.
 These were placed in RoHS directive groups 8 and 9.
 The bad news is that the exemption only remained valid until 2012 or 2018, depending on the subcategory – though the EU has yet to make this official.
 The lower date is fast approaching.